JeffLigon/accuweather-api/README.md

 ## Main app is "Current Conditions with Lights"

 This app polls the Accuweather API every 30 minutes to retrieve the current weather conditions.
-It then takes the current temperature and lights one of three LEDs:
+It then lights one of three LEDs based on the current temperature:
  - less than 40 degress F = red light
  - between 40 and 60 degrees F = yellow light
  - greater than 60 degress F = green light